 - Site management support, temporary accommodation facilities management support

-- Safe zones for unaccompanied children
+- Accommodation and services for unaccompanied children

 - Provision of health services in collaboration with relevant Greek authorities